A STEP-BY-STEP Guide to get your 2A/B boards up and running.

 For example for a Microdigital TK95 computer you will need a copy of the TK95 ROM placed in your c:/tbblue/ folder and the following line in your config.ini file (also in the c:/tbblue/ folder):

 The first TK95 denotes how the name of the personality will appear on the boot menu and the second refers to the ROM filename.
 The number 0 in the middle denotes machine type.
 These are: 0 for 48K machines, 1 for original 128K machines and 2 for Amstrad machines.
-For example if you wanted it to say “My Brazilian TK” and the ROM file you had was named myrom.rom then the line would become:
+The number 7 denotes the display type for this personality.
+In this case 7 is HDMI (This is to ensure proper display even for the most stubborn of monitors) For example if you wanted it to say “My Brazilian TK” and the ROM file you had was named myrom.rom then the line would become:

 Note: The personality that you select upon bootup becomes the default one and your machine will ALWAYS boot in this personality until you change it once again.